College of Social Sciences, UH Mānoa

 Mānoa Political Internship Program

-For dynamic, capable and ambitious UH Mānoa students, five political internships are available to complement academic and professional goals.
+For dynamic, capable and ambitious UH-Mānoa students in any major program, six types of political internships are available to complement academic and professional goals.
 These internships offer a rare opportunity to work at the top levels of government.
 Through meaningful hands-on work experiences, combined with an enriching academic program, students gain an up-close view of state and federal government and gain skills to advance their careers in a variety of fields.
 The Mānoa Political Internships serve two primary purposes:

 • To provide governmental offices with additional qualified personnel who assist the agency in fulfilling its objectives by performing meaningful tasks.